sammwaura/Anitas-KItchen/README.md

   3) Fix up the folder structure.`

-  4) Fill in the form under the IP submission<!--- (http://moringaprep-ft.herokuapp.com/#10.html)---> heading in the LMS
+  4) Fill in the form under the IP submission <!--(http://moringaprep-ft.herokuapp.com/#10.html)--> heading in the LMS

   5) Complete the independent project.